 Preconditions for recognition

-A higher education degree completed abroad can be recognised as comparable to a Master of Laws degree only if the studies completed are comparable in terms of extent, requirements, orientation and content to the studies that comprise the Finnish degrees of Bachelor of Laws and Master of Laws.
+A higher education degree completed abroad can be recognised as comparable to a Master of Laws degree only if the studies completed are comparable in terms of level and content to the studies that comprise the Finnish degrees of Bachelor of Laws and Master of Laws.

 Supplementing studies, that are completed at a Finnish university, can be required in the decision.
 The maximum extent of supplementing studies is 100 credits.
 Generally, these studies are completed in Finnish or Swedish.